-There are rooms filled with artwork and furniture, montages of figures to represent the life of immigrants in the past, a temple, a teahouse, a gift shop and several stages for Chinese opera performances.
+The Immigration Museum rooms are filled with artwork and furniture, as well as montages of figures to represent the life of immigrants in the past.
+The complex also features a temple, a tea house, a gift shop and several stages for Chinese opera performances.

 Chongqing is known for its hot and humid weather, with very poor air quality.
 Due to its massive amounts of smog, Chongqing has been ranked as one of the most polluted cities in the world.
 As we looked across the river from the port we could faintly see the Chaotianmen Bridge, built in 2009 as the world’s longest arch bridge, which reminded us of the Sydney Harbour Bridge.
 To further the Sydney allusion, the other major focal point on the confluence of the two rivers is the amazing looking Grand Theatre, completed in 2009.
 The huge building contains two auditoriums and resembles a mix between the Sydney Opera House and cruise ship – if that is possible!

 Because Chongqing is built right on the side of a mountain, accessing our cruise ship was an interesting manoeuvre.
 Small groups of tourists and their baggage were loaded into carriages on steep rail tracks which allowed them to slowly slide down the gradient until level with the dock.

 We were then welcomed aboard by two dancing red dragons!

 At night the port area of Chongqing is a fairyland of city lights and the display from the various ships coming and going.
 The sail-away was one of the most spectacular we have seen.

 - China mulls new economic ‘diamond of the west’ (wantchinatimes.com)